 Reading

-Our aim is to encourage all children to read as often as possible and for the children to develop a life-long love of reading.
-It is our observation that children who read regularly at home, and therefore read a wider range of texts, tend to demonstrate greater progress in reading, writing and spelling.
+We want to encourage all our children to read as often as possible in order to develop a life-long love of reading.
+It is our observation that children who read regularly at home, and read a wider range of texts, tend to demonstrate greater progress not only in their reading but also in their writing and spelling.

 Spelling

-For details of how Phonics is taught at Godinton Primary School, please refer to the separate phonics page where details of our Monster Phonics Scheme can be found along with video clips illustrating the correct pronunciation of each sound.
+For details of how Phonics is taught at Godinton Primary School, please refer to the separate phonics page where details of our Little Wandle Scheme can be found along with video clips illustrating the correct pronunciation of each sound.